gmuloc/401_errors/README.md

 Note the HTTP Error 401 is observed when using HTTPAPI, but not when using Network CLI.
 In both cases the clear-text password is successfully authenticated.

+## Edit by @gmuloc

+* The password for the vault variables is `password`
+* It is possible that the sandbox will be misbehaving from nxapi point of view ( Bad Gatewat 502) If so it is possible to restart the API using:

+    ```
+    conf t
+    # Disable the feature
+    no feature nxapi
+    # Re enable the feature. it will enable it on port 443
+    feature nxapi
+    ```

 Using `ansible_connection: ansible.netcommon.httpapi`
 -----------------------------------------------------